-This website provides information on the Government’s plans for delivering inland border facilities to provide customs and transit checks required from 1 January 2021.
+This website provides information on the Government’s inland border facilities which are providing customs and transit checks required from 1 January 2021.

 Inland border facilities are UK Government sites, operational from 1 January 2021, where customs and document checks can take place away from port locations.